The Intelligence Cycle is a process used by Analysts to create Intelligence.

-The Intelligence Cycle has provided me a strong foundation for the understanding for Intelligence Processes throughout my career…
+The Intelligence Cycle has provided me a strong foundation for the understanding of Intelligence Processes throughout my career…

 The purpose of this article is to share with you that first lesson on the topic of the Intelligence Cycle and explain, how intelligence is made.
 By the end of this article, you will have an understanding what the intelligence cycle is, how the intelligence cycle works, the phases of the intelligence cycle, and how the Intelligence Cycle is applied to intelligence operations around the world.

 This article is intended to be an introduction to the Intelligence Cycle.
-For more detailed information on the topic click on the link to get my free ebook; The ULTIMATE Guide To The Intelligence Cycle.
+I’ll be providing a more in-depth explanation of the Intelligence Cycle in my free ebook; The ULTIMATE Guide To The Intelligence Cycle.
+(Coming Soon)

 So, lets begin.